NREL/Fair_Bagging_Boosting_Models/README.md

 * Test dataset to calculate the model's error.

 ## Bias Mitigation
 To do bias mitigation, we train the tree-based models with various gamma values to understand the trade-off between model performance and demographic bias in the models.
 This allows the user to create custom models with their specified tolorance for bias and model performance.

-* These are the experiments that create the results_{model_type} folders
-* To run gamma_sweeps.py in terminal:
+We use the gamma_sweeps.py to do a thorough analysis of the models types and the correction terms.
+See below for more instructions.

 ### Script Parameters
 Model Type
 | Parameter | Description |